 AIDEA's Loan Participation funding rates are indexed and set by 3 AAC 99.350 (e)

-a.
-Fixed Rate: The Federal Home Loan Bank of Seattle's Fixed-Rate Advances Index that most closely matches the term of the loan plus AIDEA?s allocable cost of operations; OR the five year return on the investment funds of the authority plus AIDEA's allocable cost of operations; whichever is greater.
+o Fixed rates are set using the Federal Home Loan Bank (FHLB) of Des Moines’ Fixed-Rate Advances Index that most closely matches the term of the loan plus AIDEA’s allocable cost of operations; OR the five-year return on the investment funds of the authority plus AIDEA’s allocable cost of operations; whichever is greater.

-b.
-Variable Rate: The Federal Home Loan Bank of Seattle's Fixed-Rate Advances Index that most closely matches the time period of adjustment plus 200 basis points plus AIDEA's allocable cost of operations; OR 475 basis points plus AIDEA's allocable cost of operations; whichever is greater.
+o Variable rates are set using the Federal Home Loan Bank of Des Moines' Fixed-Rate Advances Index that most closely matches the time period of adjustment plus 100 basis points plus AIDEA’s allocable cost of operations; OR 375 basis points plus AIDEA’s allocable cost of operations; whichever is greater.

 Does AIDEA provide financing for my business located outside of Alaska?

 No, the business must be located in Alaska in order to qualify for any of AIDEA's resources.